FlightGearRepublic/A-10_Automat/README.md

 2. Takeoff.
 3. On the sim, click the "top menu" -> `"Automat"` -> `"Automat Settings"`
 4. Chose one of the `"Respawn AI Aircraft"` options.

+# DISCLAIMER
+* Might interfer with other weapon and damage systems and models.
+* Disable the addon before participating in events.